andresarroyobarea/CRISPR-hunt/README.md

 # CRISPR-hunt: A modular pipeline for CRISPR screening analysis

-**Work in Progress**: This is an early prototype of the CRISPR-Flow pipeline.
+**Work in Progress**: This is an early prototype of the CRISPR-hunt pipeline.

 **CRISPR-hunt** is an open-source pipeline designed to perform comprehensive analysis of CRISPR-based screening experiments — including knockout, activation, and interference screens.
 It integrates multiple tools for quality control, hit calling, and downstream functional analysis.

 ## Features